How a kiss with a pilot changed this man's life and could help fight LGBTQ discrimination in China

 In 2016, the United Nations Development Program (UNDP) and two local NGOs released a study on the acceptance of sexual minorities in China.
 Of the 28,000 LGBTQ participants, they found that 64% were "not sure" if they were accepted by their supervisors at work and 19% said they were rejected.
 Only 17% saying they were accepted.

-The same survey found only 5% of respondents had come out
+The same survey found only 5% of respondents had come out t